-In the month of March, the Global Opportunities Fund registered an 8.11 per cent loss.
-The Fund's allocation has been reviewed and rebalanced, as the Manager aligned it to the market returns expectations for the upcoming calendar year.
-New conviction names Rheinmetall AG and Thales SA based on expectations of improved return potential over the short to medium term.
-Meanwhile holdings in US Bancorp and PayPal Holdings were liquidated based on decreased upside expectations and negative momentum.
-Cash levels have remained constant.
+In the month of March, the Solid Future Defensive Fund registered a 2.59 per cent loss.
+On the equity allocation, The Fund's allocation has been rebalanced, as the Manager aligned it to the market sentiment.
+New conviction names Rheinmetall AG, Thales SA and Deutsche Telekom AG have been added based on expectations of improved return potential over the short to medium term.
+Consequently, the US Bancorp, Lam Research, Blackrock Inc, Pernod Ricard and Vinci SA holdings have been liquidated based on decreased upside expectations and negative momentum.
+As well, exposure to PayPal Holdings has been trimmed for risk management purposes.
+From the fixed income front, the Manager continued to lock in higher income returns by adding exposures to the newly issued Sappi Papier bond and switched into a higher coupon Schaeffler bond.